12th > September > 2007 Archive

 HP has appointed a long-time Disney executive, Michael Mendenhall, as its new marketing boss.

 Telecoms giant BT has acquired Belgian-based network systems integrator INS Group S.A. as it continues to push the brand beyond British shores.
+The firm said it hoped to ramp up its presence in the global LAN and IP telephony services market.

 Sony has updated the UK PlayStation Portable firmware taking the handheld console's on-board system software to version 3.70 days after the Japanese code was released.